Novel Physics of Escaping Secondary Atmospheres May Shape the Cosmic Shoreline: XUV-flux Threshold for Transonic Escape

 The mean free path is the average distance a particle will travel before its next collision.
 It can be calculated as the reciprocal of the product of the collision cross-section $\sigma_{\scriptscriptstyle C}$ and the number density up to a factor of order unity.
 Thus, the Knudsen number in the polytropic model can be expressed as

 The model exobase separates a collisional thermosphere below ($\mathrm{Kn} < 1$) from the collisionless exophere above ($\mathrm{Kn} > 1$).
 We compare our criterion for transonic escape with the numerical and analytic calculations of \cite{Johnson2013} in Section \ref{subsec: Johnson}.
-We note that \cite{Owen2012} found ballistic escape from some more massive Hot Jupiters on the basis of non-existence of a collisional sonic point but did not explicitly relate this to their polytropic model or XUV flux.
+We note that \cite{Owen2012} found ballistic escape from some more massive hot Jupiters on the basis of non-existence of a collisional sonic point but did not explicitly relate this to their polytropic model or XUV flux.
+Furthermore, \citet{2016Owen} discuss how Kn$_{sc}$ is smaller for puffier hydrogen atmospheres on terrestrial planets, which implies a greater mass loss rate.

 The Knudsen onset for transonic escape should be taken with two caveats: \begin{enumerate}[label=\Roman*.,noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt] \item Collisionality increases with greater ionization due to the greater cross-sections of ion-atom charge exchange and high-frequency atom-electron collisions.
 To establish a general method to calculate the onset of transonic escape, we choose to work with the neutral onset $\mathrm{Kn}_{sc}^{\mathscr{N}} \sim 1$, using the neutral collision cross-section $\sigma_{ \scriptscriptstyle \mathrm{C}}^{\mathscr{N}}$; reasonable when advection-dominated and weakly ionized. \item In a bulk outflow, the nominal exobase forming before the hypothetical sonic point is consistent with the upper boundary fulfilling the flux constraints of a drifting-Maxwellian Jeans escape \citep{Volkov2011b, Erwin2013}.
 The energy limit might apply for $\mathrm{Kn}_{sc} \in [1, 3]$, or extend even further \citep{Johnson2013}, but characterizing the non-linear transition requires both DSMC and hydrocode modeling, so it is beyond the scope of the present study. \end{enumerate} Thus, for characterizing rapid mass loss, the neutral onset is highly conservative.